-- Descriptions of cars (make, model, color, license plate number, etc.) and people (height, weight, hair color, eye color, age, etc.) - Take a picture if you can. - Specific times and dates (When did you see the event in question take place?
-What day was it?) - Addresses and locations where suspicious activity took place
+- Descriptions of tasks of tacks (make, moder, court, itemser plate, and and/or USDOT number, etc.) and people (height, weight, hair color, eye color, age, etc.) Take a picture if you can.

+Specific times and dates (When did you see the event in question take place?
+What day was it?)